MORE ON COOLING YOUR MORGAN

 COATING YOUR MANIFOLDS

-For some time, there has been an option increasingly offered of coating your manifolds or headers with a ceramic based compound that very much lowers the heat of this part of your exhaust system..a prime radiator of heat.
+For some time, there has been an option increasingly offered of coating your manifolds or heddars with a ceramic based compound that very much lowers the heat of this part of your exhaust system..a prime radiator of heat.
 Essentially the compound..in a choice of colors or effects, is sprayed on your clean sandblasted manifolds and then baked.
-It is inexpensive and aesthetically very good looking, replacing the rust that all Morgan manifolds arrive with even when new.
+It is inexpensive and aethetically very good looking, replacing the rust that all Morgan manifolds arrive with even when new.
 It does not discolor as does stainless steel (which doesn't lower heat).

 Make sure that the INSIDE of the manifold is coated..this is more important than the aesthetics of the outside.
 There are a number of companies in the field and some can be found in the GoMoG General Parts Directory .
 Be careful of some of the better known firms which coat their products in bulk lots of many customers at a time, leaving a orange-peel effect to the finish.